 When the research group of UC Berkeley biophysicist Daniel Fletcher announced that squeezing malignant breast cells can revert them back to normal in the absence of any chemotherapy, the blogosphere exploded with a barrage of articles about the health benefits of making it to second base and how science had given teenage boys a reason to rejoice.

-All joking aside, effective identification and treatment of breast cancer remains an important problem in modern medicine; it is one of the most prevalent forms of cancer in people in general and by far the most common in women.
+All joking aside, effective identification and treatment of breast cancer remains an important problem in modern medicine; it is one of the most prevalent forms of cancer in people in general and by far the most common in women ireespective of the breast or bra size measurements they have.
 With over 225,000 new cases diagnosed in the United States in 2012, it should come as no surprise that Medicare spends an estimated $1 billion every year on breast cancer screenings alone.

 Because of the major public health problem posed by breast cancer, a fundamental understanding how it develops is of central importance.
 In the breast, cells in the mammary gland form spherical structures known as acini.
 Formation of these clusters of cells is crucial for proper duct formation for the secretion of milk, but the mechanism by which they assemble was poorly understood until the release of recent work in the research group of Lawrence Berkeley Laboratory scientist Mina Bissell.